Vincross/mind-sdk/README.md

 PeripheralsSkill implements a skill that shows how to use the peripherals interface.

 ## [OpenCVSkill](OpenCVSkill)
-OpenCVSkill is an example project showing how to cross-compile OpenCV and bind it to Golang for Skill development.
+OpenCVSkill is an example project showing how to cross-compile C++ libraries and bind them to Golang for Skill development.
 This Skill makes the HEXA stand up when it detects human faces.